Op-Ed: Leave Lashana Lynch Alone And Learn To Embrace Change Or Let Go

 Then there is the side who wants James Bond to become Jamie Bond or perhaps Jane Bond?
 In this scenario, it would fundamentally change the original intentions and influences behind Ian Fleming’s creation.
 It is also just not it.
 Longtime Bond producer Barbara Broccoli put it best:

-Lashana Lynch was cast in the increasingly further away No Time To Die, alongside Ana de Armas, Rami Malek and returning cast members like Naomie Harris and Lea Sedyoux.
+Lashana Lynch was cast in No Time To Die, alongside Ana de Armas, Rami Malek and returning cast members like Naomie Harris, and Lea Sedyoux.
 Upon her casting, many seemed to believe that Lynch and de Armas would be this film’s Bond women (women solely created to look good, banter with Bond and potentially die).
 That is until tabloid media – eager to set up a Black woman to be absolutely devoured by rabid racists – revealed that Lynch would play the new 007.
 At the time, the framing and spread of this news were both misleading and intentionally devoid of context.

 So, here it is, the context: Lynch will play Nomi, an agent assigned to the 007 title when Bond goes into self-exile with his love Madeleine Swann (see Spectre for more information).
 Supposedly, her job in the film is to either convince or aid Bond with a pressing new mission against Safin (Malek).
 However, the film still centres on our boy Bond, as it is a Bond film (insert GIF of Beanie Feldstein enunciating, “It’s the titular role.” in Lady Bird).

 That’s about all the context we have, plus whatever clues are in the trailer.
-Ideally, the rest would be learned upon watching the film – but in an era where people are obsessed with knowing every detail of a production before watching it, this has led people to run with this casting news as if it is definitive proof that James Bond is being replaced.
+Ideally, the rest would be learned upon watching the film – but in an era where people are obsessed with knowing every detail about a production before watching it, this has led people to run with this casting news as if it is definitive proof that James Bond is being replaced.
 Some even willingly ignoring that Bond is still very much alive and in the movie himself.
 Again, ignoring Broccoli’s comments about a woman leading the franchise, but not as Bond.
 The 007 title is not exclusively for Bond and if one ever gave the books a chance, they would learn that the 00 designations are assigned to many agents.

 As soon as the news broke, Lynch, like so many women of colour who boldly step into white-dominated spaces, received an avalanche of abuse – resulting in her deleting her social media accounts to protect her well-being.
 In an interview with Yrsa Daley-Ward for Harper’s Bazaar, she discussed the issue.
 Lynch spoke of how seriously she took on the role of Nomi, what Nomi stands for and that the character will not stand in the shadow of Bond.
 Candidly, she explained that the outrage wasn’t personal, any Black woman would have been subject to the abuse, and that is a sad reality.

 Most of those who stand against progression in the overly white film industry often cry about how women and PoC should just make their own works.
 Well, we do and most of you don’t support us the way we support you.
 So, to gain a footing in an industry that values monetary success over quality narratives, women and PoC need to make headway in blockbuster cinema – which is still very male and very white.
-Even with recent adages of women and PoC as secondary players or the villains, very few are actually leading blockbuster projects.
+Even with recent adages of women and PoC as secondary players or villains, very few are actually leading blockbuster projects.
 However, that is changing and that change is coming to the Bond franchise.

 Bond is still a mainstay.
-MGM (whether they be public about it or not) are actively looking for Craig’s replacement.
+MGM (whether they be public about it or not) is actively looking for Craig’s replacement.
 Bond will most likely be played by another white man, or if the heavens deem it right, a man of colour.
 In the meantime, Nomi and Eve Moneypenny (who deserves better) are poised to take over.
 In what capacity?
 Who knows.
 We may see a Hobbs and Shaw type spin-off where Nomi continues her adventures as a newly minted 007, which are independent of Bond’s antics.
 Or she may find herself on the small screen.
 Whatever their plans are with Nomi and Bond is yet to be known, and all will be revealed sometime in this century.

 If you find yourself itching or spinning out into a rage because the thought of a strong and beautiful Black woman being given the spotlight for a little while after 60 years and seven white James Bonds, then you need to find new things to love.
-Or you can let go of the ridiculous misogynoir that you are harbouring inside and embrace the potential of seeing a new hero and new stories that helps your beloved franchise continue growing.
+Or you can let go of the ridiculous misogynoir that you are harbouring inside and embrace the potential of seeing a new hero and new stories that help your beloved franchise continue growing.